nautes-labs/website/src/en/guide/user-guide/code-repo.md

 ## Delete Repository (API)

-> Before deleting a repository, please delete all entities and resources associated with the repository, such as deployment runtimes, otherwise the deletion cannot be performed.
+> Before deleting a repository, please delete all entities and resources related to the repository, such as deployment runtimes, otherwise the deletion cannot be performed.

-### Compose Repository Deletion Request
+### Compose Delete Repository Request

 Compose an API request example by API definition `CodeRepo_DeleteCodeRepo` and add the access token as a request header.